georgiee/coding-for-kids/slides.md

 ^ It's programed in Scratch, will make use of MakeyMakey

-^ and is the reason for the sensational title of this talk
+^ and is the obvious reason for the sensational title of this talk

 ![fit](images/03-how/tinkering/screaming-carrot.jpg)